[output_post_excerpt]

 ENOCH: And he dips his pen in the inkwell for the last time before finishing.

 But here’s what we know.
-The siblings mentioned Moses, so we can infer that this was around his time on Earth.
+The siblings were involved with Moses, so we can infer that this was around his time on Earth.
 We also know that Satan did pretend to be God, at least when speaking to Yohana and Mamre.
-That brings some dangerous implications to light, but… oh nevermind.
+That brings some dangerous implications to light, but… ergh.

 ENOCH: And now for current affairs.
 Well, all affairs are current.
 Time is a current. …Ahem.

-Ha.
+ENOCH: Ha.
 Heh.
-I don’t remember this, uh.
+I don’t remember saying this, uh.
 Ben?

 BEN: (Static)